-The Expectations exhibition is curated by Kenlock’s daughter, Emelia Kenlock, who uses a selection of his black and white prints to explore the notion of leadership at during that period.
+The exhibition was curated by Kenlock’s daughter, Emelia Kenlock, who used a selection of his black and white prints to explore the notion of leadership at during that period.

-The photos tell the honest and unique story of the African and Caribbean leaders, who Kenlock was lucky enough to capture, many of whom are unsung heroes.
+The photos told the honest and unique story of the African and Caribbean leaders, who Kenlock was lucky enough to capture, many of whom are unsung heroes.

-Visitors will see rare prints of key figures such as the formidable anti-discrimination, women’s and squatter’s rights campaigner Olive Morris.
-There will also be a special print that captured a historic meeting between the community pioneer Courtney Law and of the Home Secretary at the time, Lord Jenkins.
+Visitors saw rare prints of key figures such as the formidable anti-discrimination, women’s and squatter’s rights campaigner Olive Morris.
+There was a special print that captured a historic meeting between the community pioneer Courtney Law and of the Home Secretary at the time, Lord Jenkins.

 Other prints in the exhibition include: